 Within the past couple of years, interest in injecting a steroid, triamcinolone (Kenalog), has received much interest.
-After topical anesthetic, some subconjunctival lidocaine is administered.
-Then, 4 mg (0.1 cc) of Kenalog is injected directly into the vitreous cavity.
+After topical anesthetic, some lidocaine is administered followed by Kenalog that is injected directly into the vitreous cavity.
 Patients are seen monthly for intraocular pressure monitoring, and repeat injections may be needed after 4 months.
-While large studies have not been done, the reported responses to this procedure range from no response to dramatic improvements in vision and reduction of edema.

 Avastin is an anti-cancer drug which binds to and inactivates vascular edoothelial growth factor (VEGF).
 Because this is found in elevated levels in patients with ischemic retinal vein occlusions, it is occasionally used in the treatment.
 Since this is an off-label use of the drug and is not consistently covered by insurance, only some patients will elect this treatment.
 For now, it is probably best given in additional to standard therapy or in some cases when standard therapy fails.